 Birds have up to 25,000 feathers, and regular preening keeps each one of those feathers in top condition.
-Second only to feeding, preening is a common bird behavior easily observed in a backyard, out in the field or even among captive birds or pets.
+Second only to feeding, preening is a common bird behavior easily observed in a yard, out in the field, or even among captive birds or pets.
 Understanding why and how birds preen can help birders better appreciate their beautiful avian friends.

 What Is Preening?

 The uropygial gland, or preen gland, is an essential part of preening.
-This gland is found near the base of the tail and produces an oily substance that contains diester waxes that help waterproof feathers and keep them flexible.
+This gland is found near the base of the tail and produces an oily, waxy substance that helps waterproof feathers and keep them flexible.
 While preening, birds spread this oil to each feather so they are evenly coated and protected.
-Some types of birds, including owls, pigeons, parrots and hawks, lack a uropygial gland.
+Some types of birds, including owls, pigeons, parrots, and hawks, lack a uropygial gland.
 Instead, these birds have specialized feathers that disintegrate into powder down, which serves the same purpose as preen oil.
 Birds that produce powder down are less likely to bathe or immerse themselves in water and do not require the stronger waterproofing that preen oil provides.

 Why Preening Is Essential